coenm/Treatment/README.md

 Enables TestAutomation for the GUI application only.
 To execute the integration tests, you also need the TestAgent (to control TreatmentUI), and the TestRunner.

+Demo of executing the integration tests.
+Note that this is all automation: Starting the application, opening the configuration window, moving and clicking the mouse, keyboard key-presses are all done by the TestAgent.

 ![Demo TestAutomation](docs/demo-testautomation.gif)

 ## Why 'so much code' for such a simple application?